csiro-energy-systems/hvac_gym/README.md

 poetry config http-basic.csiroenergy IDENT TOKEN # Note: replace IDENT and TOKEN with your Azure credentials (see above)

 # Install packages
-poetry env use path/to/python>=3.9.exe # replace with your python executable's path poetry install
+poetry env use path/to/python>=3.11.exe # replace with your python executable's path poetry install --all-extras

 # Run poe targets for cleaning, training, and running the gym.
 See [tool.poe.tasks] section in pyproject.toml for full commands.
 poetry run poe init # (re)set up the environment after a clone or pull